gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-24-macintosh-drawing-software-compared.md

 Also interesting is how many early versions of successful apps didn't support layers (Photoshop, Freehand) or full transparency (Photoshop).

 Almost every app has only a single level undo, with only Expression and Freehand offering multi-level undo.
-This is probably why everybody was using Freehand when I started work in graphic design the mid-late 1990s.
+This is probably why everybody was using Freehand when I started work in graphic design in the mid-late 1990s.

 One small disappointment: Macromedia Fireworks requires the PPC architecture so won't run on my iPad System 7 setup.
 Sad face.
 (But we can use [infinitemac.org](https://infinitemac.org))